 - Estrogen is a steroid hormone involved in reproductive, cardiovascular, bone, and immune health.

-- Estrogen excess occurs due to stress, poor diet, use of hormonal contraceptives, exposure to xenoestrogens, and poor liver function.
+- Estrogen levels can be influenced by stress, diet, use of hormonal contraceptives, exposure to xenoestrogens, and liver function.

-- Promoting liver health and making lifestyle changes can help decrease estrogen.
+- Promoting liver health and making lifestyle changes may help support estrogen balance.

-- Avoidance of xenoestrogens is crucial in the treatment of estrogen excess.
+- Avoidance of xenoestrogens is important in managing estrogen levels.

 - Always consult your healthcare provider if you think you are experiencing hormonal imbalance.